American Revolution: Republicanism

-The most basic features of republicanism anywhere are a representational government in which citizens elect leaders from among themselves for a predefined term, as opposed to a permanent ruling class or aristocracy, and laws are passed by these leaders for the benefit of the entire republic.
-In addition, unlike a direct or "pure" democracy in which the majority vote rules, a republic codifies in a charter or constitution a certain set of basic civil rights that is guaranteed to every citizen and cannot be overridden by majority rule.

-The American interpretation of "republicanism" was inspired by the Whig party in Great Britain which openly criticized the corruption within the British government.
+The American interpretation of republicanism was inspired by the Whig party in Great Britain which openly criticized the corruption within the British government.
 Americans were increasingly embracing republican values, seeing Britain as corrupt and hostile to American interests.
-The colonists associated political corruption with ostentatious luxury and inherited aristocracy, which they condemned.
+The colonists associated political corruption with ostentatious luxury and inherited aristocracy.

 The Founding Fathers were strong advocates of republican values, particularly Samuel Adams, Patrick Henry, John Adams, Benjamin Franklin, Thomas Jefferson, Thomas Paine, George Washington, James Madison, and Alexander Hamilton, which required men to put civic duty ahead of their personal desires.
 Men were honor bound by civic obligation to be prepared and willing to fight for the rights and liberties of their countrymen.
 John Adams wrote to Mercy Otis Warren in 1776, agreeing with some classical Greek and Roman thinkers: "Public Virtue cannot exist without private, and public Virtue is the only Foundation of Republics."
 He continued:

-"Republican motherhood" became the ideal for American women, exemplified by Abigail Adams and Mercy Otis Warren; the first duty of the republican woman was to instill republican values in her children and to avoid luxury and ostentation.